ZacharieALES/porta-java/README.md

       return constraint;
     }
     ```

+  ### How to use porta features once a formulation is defined?

+  Once an AbstractFormulation object is defined, the associated integer polytope can be analyzed as follows.

+  #### How to get the list of the integer points in the polytope?
+  Use the AbstractFormulation.getIntegerPoints() method:

+      System.out.println(formulation.getIntegerPoints());

+  #### How to get the dimension of the polytope?
+  Use the AbstractFormulation.getDimension() method:

+      System.out.println(formulation.getDimension());

+  #### How to get the facets of the polytope?
+  Use the AbstractFormulation.getFacets() method:

+      System.out.println(formulation.getFacets());

   ### The knapsack example
   The class Knapsack in the package "example" is a good entry point to see how to use the software on the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem#Definition).